yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/a4a4262e-06d7-44a0-b135-d144125a8d61" width="200" />
 <img src="https://github.com/user-attachments/assets/89033553-32aa-4a30-83ae-b390d4f5c137" width="560" />

 **insights:**

-Let’s dive into the year’s sales data. sales started at R$127,550 in January 2017 and exhibited a consistent upward trajectory.
+####333Let’s dive into the year’s sales data. sales started at R$127,550 in January 2017 and exhibited a consistent upward trajectory.
 The peak sales occurred in November 2017, reaching R$1153,53k.
 Notably, the surge in orders around November 24 was likely attributed to the Black Friday event.
 Following the peak, sales declined to R$966,51k in February 2018 and stabilized within the range of R$1120.68k to R$1128.84k until May 2018.
 Subsequently, sales experienced a decline to R$985.41k by August,2018.

 A comparative analysis of the January–August period in 2018 demonstrates a 143% increase in sales compared to the corresponding period in 2017.
 However, despite this substantial growth, 2018 lacked a sustained upward trend, with sales reaching a plateau, unlike the consistent growth trajectory observed in 2017.

 Correspondingly, orders and customers both experienced significantly growth in 2018

-**How are sales orders distributed across different geographical regions?**
+**2.5 How are sales orders distributed across different geographical regions?**

 <details>
 <summary> Show State level Sale,orders and customer Trend by Date Query</summary>